Spring is in bloom all around and Mother Nature has provided a bouquet of wildflowers on Catalina Island.

 Exploring the Catalina Island interior by land

 The best way to see Catalina Island’s wildflowers is to get up close and personal.
 The Catalina Island Conservancy, which preserves and protects nearly 90 percent of the Island, manages nearly 165 miles of recreational roads and trails, ranging from short hikes to the challengin Trans-Catalina Trail.

 Whether you are looking to do a day hike from Avalon or spend three days trekking, you’ll need to get a free hiking permit from the Conservancy before you set out.
 Permits are currently available online and at The Trailhead, the Conservancy’s gateway for adventure providing information and resources to help guests explore Catalina Island's beautiful wildlands.

 Prefer to let someone else do the work while you relax and enjoy the view?
-Catalina Conservancy Eco-Tours allow you to explore Catalina’s wildlands with a naturalist-trained driver.
-These intimate tours support the Catalina Conservancy’s mission to be a responsible steward of Catalina while allowing visitors the opportunity to experience the island.
+Catalina Conservancy Eco Tours allow you to explore Catalina Island’s wildlands with a naturalist-trained driver.
+These intimate tours support the Catalina Island Conservancy’s mission to be a responsible steward of Catalina while allowing visitors the opportunity to experience the island.

 Exploring Avalon on foot